-The year level Curriculum Overviews are available at right.
+The year level Curriculum Overviews are available here.

 They provide an illustration of the content taught across key learning areas.

 Other documents are also available for perusal, such as: